Background Image

 Leading Scientific Research

 Research in the US is widely believed to be essential to the country’s economic growth, and the innovations derived from basic and applied research provide enormous benefits to society.
-It has been a leader in scientific research and technological innovation since the late 19th century and the 20th century was largely dominated by the US as a major powerhouse of scientific research and innovation, with 40% of the papers indexed in Web of Science fielded by US scientists.
+It has been a leader in scientific research and technological innovation since the late 19th century, and the 20th century was largely dominated by the US as a major powerhouse of scientific research and innovation, with 40% of the papers indexed in Web of Science fielded by US scientists.

 The United States Constitution itself reflects the desire to encourage scientific creativity.
 It gives the United States Congress the power “to promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries.
 One of the most spectacular – and controversial – accomplishments of US technology has been the harnessing of nuclear energy.
-The concepts that led to the splitting of the atom were developed by the scientists of many countries, but the conversion of these ideas into the reality of nuclear fission was accomplished in the United States in early 1940s
+The concepts that led to the splitting of the atom were developed by the scientists of many countries, but the conversion of these ideas into the reality of nuclear fission was accomplished in the United States in the early 1940s

 World Renowned/ Notable Companies

-Renowned companies like JP Morgan Chase, General Electric, Exxon Mobile, Cheveron, Apple, Walmart Stores, Citigroup, IBM, Microsoft, Proctor & Gamble, Google, Coca Cola, Pepsico and many more lies in the US.The world famous Silicon Valley in the US has notable companies like HP, Intel, Yahoo, Cisco Systems, Facebook, Twitter, Adobe Systems, Oracle and others which are either headquartered or have a significant presence there.
+Renowned companies like JP Morgan Chase, General Electric, Exxon Mobil, Chevron, Apple, Walmart Stores, Citigroup, IBM, Microsoft, Procter & Gamble, Google, Coca-Cola, PepsiCo, and many more are based in the US.
+The world-famous Silicon Valley in the US has notable companies like HP, Intel, Yahoo, Cisco Systems, Facebook, Twitter, Adobe Systems, Oracle, and others, which are either headquartered or have a significant presence there.

 Multicultural Nation

-The US is one of the best places to stay and work with multi-culture and diversity.One can find people with all races and religion living together in harmony.Hospitability is one of the traits of the American people.Meanwhile,it is a country where dreams of many come true.
+The US is one of the best places to stay and work with multicultural diversity.
+One can find people of all races and religions living together in harmony.
+Hospitability is one of the traits of the American people.
+Meanwhile, it is a country where the dreams of many come true.

 INTAKES